NVIDIA/nv-one-logger/nv_one_logger/one_logger_pytorch_lightning_integration/README.md

 ## Full Example

 Below is a simple training application that shows how you can enable telemetry for Loghtning by adding a few lines of code.
-It uses the _hook_trainer_cls_ approach but the same structure works for the _OneLoggerPTLTrainer_ approach too.

 ```python
 import os